kercre123/wire-picovoice-pod/README.md

 ### PICOVOICE_INSTANCES

-- Integer, default is 5.
+- Integer, default is 3.
 - This is how many instances of Picovoice Leopard (or Rhino if you have selected that) get initiated.
 This is equal to how many bots can be streaming at once to chipper.
 If the number of bots streaming exceeds this number, it will send `intent_system_noaudio`.

 ### PICOVOICE_MODE

-- String, default is `OnlyLeopard`.
+- String, default is `LeopardAndRhino`.

 Possible options:
 - `OnlyLeopard`
-	- Default
-	- Transcribes the voice stream to text and processes that text with a list of matches
+	- Transcribes the voice stream to text and processes that text with a list of utterance matches
 - `OnlyRhino`
 	- Uses Picovoice Rhino to transcribe the voice stream directly into an intent
 	- This is much more accurate than Leopard, but there is a constant list of utterances for each intent which means the following commands don't work: